akeneo/onboarder-helpcenter/content/md/supplier-onboarder/handle-category.md

 You can only create **one** category tree in the Onboarder.
 :::

+Start by creating the root of your category tree:
+1. Click on `Create a new category`
+1. Name it and save your first category

+Then to add a new category bellow the category root:
+1. Select the category root,
+1. Right-click on the selected category,
+1. Click on the `Create` button,
+1. Fill in the code and translations fields,
+1. Save your changes.

-To add a new category or subcategory in your category tree:
+And, if you want to create a new category or subcategory in your category tree:
-1. Select the category where you want to create a subcategory,
+1. Select the category above the place where you want to create a subcategory,
 1. Right-click on the selected category,
 1. Click on the `Create` button,
 1. Fill in the code and translations fields,